Olorunnisola01/Portfolio-website/content/home/experience.md

     description: |2-

         * Achieved significant improvements in detergent production efficiency, cost reduction, and product quality by conducting a thorough analysis of        production data.
-        * Designed and implemented process changes that led to a 10% increase in overall production efficiency.
+        * Designed and implemented process changes that led to increase in overall production efficiency.
         * Supervised operators and production personnel to ensure the consistent production of high-quality detergents, liquid-wash and soap.